FairRootGroup/FairMQ/fairmq/examples/3-dds/README.md

 We run this example on the local machine for simplicity.
 The file below defines one worker `wn0` with 12 DDS Agents (thus able to accept 12 tasks).
 The parameters for each worker node are:
  - user-chosen worker ID (must be unique)
- - a host name with or without a login, in a form: login@host.fqdn
+ - a host name with or without a login, in a form: login@host.fqdn (password-less SSH access to these hosts must be possible)
  - additional SSH params (can be empty)
- - a remote working directory
+ - a remote working directory (most exist on the worker nodes)
  - number of DDS Agents for this worker

 ```bash